Conditions for Regional Frequency Stability in Power System Scheduling -- Part I: Theory: Dynamics of post-fault regional frequencies

 \subsection{Solving the dynamic model: N-region case}

 This section discusses how to obtain a solution for every region's post-fault frequency, $\Delta f_i(t)$, in an $N$-region system as defined by (\ref{N_area_dynamics}).
-The Laplace transform of this set of differential eqs.~(\ref{N_area_dynamics}) is given by: where $\Delta\textrm{P}^{\textrm{import}}_i(s)$ is given by (\ref{LaplaceImport}).
-The solution for a generic region $i$ of this set of algebraic eqs. is:
+The Laplace transform of this set of integro-differential eqs.~(\ref{N_area_dynamics}) is given by: